HeshaS/Web-Search-Engine/README.md

 To get more relevant results, ranker is used based the user search query.Ranker algorithm is Collection.sort() as it is easy to use with Hash Map.
 #### **How it is implemented?**
 The result is sorted based on the frequencies of the words.

+# Web Search Process
+First all the web pages are downloaded and stored locally from yahoo news – Web Crawling .
+All the webpages are converted from Html to Text format using Jsoup Library.
+Stop words and Porter Stemming algorithm is used to remove unnecessary words.
+An Inverted Index for all the words from all the text files of web pages using a hash map variable.
+When the user enters a search query, program first removes the stop words and search for the query.
+Then it provides the links which matches the searched query.

+In simple words , The process starts with web crawler which downloads around 100 pages from yahoo news.
+These pages are then converted from html to text format using JSOUP and saved  locally using urls as their respective filename.
+Once all the pages are saved, all the words from all the pages will be mapped with their respective files using inverted index.
+Now, when user search for something, we will first remove stop words from the searched query and stem out the words where necessary.
+Then the resultant query will be searched in our index and results will be ranked and displayed to the user.
+We have programmed our search engine to show 10 results at a time and user can press 1 to get more results.
+So, this is how our web search engine works.

 # References
 #### [1]” Search engine - Wikipedia.” https://en.wikipedia.org/wiki/Search_engine (accessed: Nov.
 23, 2020).